Silky. Smooth. Sensational.

-LUNCHBOX TIP: Wrap individual portions and place in the freezer for easy lunchbox filling!
+Wrap individual portions of these chocolate peanut butter bars and place them in the freezer for easy lunchbox filling!

 Chocolate Peanutbutter Cookie Bars - Gluten Free & Vegan